Cloud Studio Quick Start Guide¶

-This guide is intended for new users of Cloud Studio, Jitterbit's next-generation, web-based project design application.
-This page covers the basics for getting started and provides an overview of project design concepts.
+This guide is intended for new users of Cloud Studio, Jitterbit's web-based project design application.
+This guide covers the basics of getting started by creating a new project from scratch and provides an overview of project design concepts.

-For a comprehensive guide and step-by-step walkthrough, sign up for the Introduction to Jitterbit Harmony Cloud Studio on Jitterbit University.
+For a comprehensive guide and step-by-step walkthrough, take the Introduction to Jitterbit Harmony Cloud Studio course on Jitterbit University.
 As part of this course, you can also reference the supplemental Lab Training Manual for Hands-On Modules covering a variety of use cases to help get you started.

 Cloud Studio is accessed directly through the Jitterbit Harmony Portal.

-From the Harmony Portal landing page, click the Cloud Studio application card:
+From the Harmony Portal landing page, click the Cloud Studio application tile:

-Cloud Studio will open on the project index, where you can create your first project, next.
+Cloud Studio opens on the Projects page, where you can create your first project, next.

-The project index shows a repository of all your Cloud Studio projects.
-The first time you access Cloud Studio, this screen will be blank.
+The Projects page shows a repository of accessible Cloud Studio projects.
+The first time you access Cloud Studio, this screen is blank.
 Click New Project to get started:

-Fill out basic information for your project and then click Start Designing to open the project designer, next.
+Fill out basic project information in the General tab and then click Start Designing to open the project designer.

-Upon opening a project, the project designer interface is displayed.
-This interface includes three parts: the project pane, design canvas, and design component palette, as shown in the example below for a project that has already been designed:
+On opening a project, these parts of the project designer are displayed, as shown in the example below for a project that has already been designed: